apparebit/siteforge/packages/async/README.md

 ##### Task(fn, receiver, ...args)

-Create a new task with the given function, receiver (`this`), and arguments.
+Create a new task with the given function, `this` receiver, and arguments.

 ##### Task.prototype.get()